Version 21.2#

 DAL node#

-Octez v21.0 release candidates increase the stability of the DAL node.
+Octez v21.0 increases the stability of the DAL node.
 In particular, the changes include: faster loading of cryptographic material (the so-called SRS), reduced memory and disk footprints, an improved RPC interface, resilience against Octez node’s disconnections.
 Also, after a restart, the DAL node cleans-up its storage and catches up the Octez node.
 Finally, the DAL node can now start one of the 4 profiles: bootstrap, attester, operator, and observer; the last two profiles match the corresponding modes of an accompanying smart rollup node.

 Smart Rollup Node#